magnars/multiple-cursors.el/README.md

 whatever you've got selected at the moment, and mark more places like that in the buffer.

-To get out of multiple-cursors-mode, press `<return>` or `C-g`.
-The latter will first disable multiple regions before disabling multiple cursors.
-If you want to insert a newline in multiple-cursors-mode, use `C-j`.

 BTW, I highly recommend adding `mc/mark-next-like-this` to a key binding that's right next to the key for `er/expand-region`.